skar-software/DuckDB-Go-Lambda/README.md

 # Option 1 : Run EXE file (pre-compiled)
-- Go DuckDB in Lambda is avalaible under the releases tab.
+- Go DuckDB in Lambda EXE file is avalaible under the releases tab.
 You can download the zip and directly upload it to a AWS lambda Golang (AWS Linux 2023) and test it out your self. https://github.com/anonranger/Go-DuckDB-Lambda/releases/tag/v1

 - If you have questions, post it in the issues.